DatTrongNg/Tello_Swarm/README.md

 **II.
 Objective:**

-Integrate a distance estimation NN model into a drone control system, allowing for the estimation of the drone's location based on the depth information derived from its camera feed; therfore, having suitable coressponding action.
+Integrate a distance estimation NN model into a drone control system, allowing for the estimation of the drone's location based on the depth information derived from its camera feed; therefore, having suitable coressponding action.

 **III.
 Methodology:**